… and slayed

 Completing the circle of inspiration was a pre-Raphaelite tapestry and furniture exhibition that the designer saw in London, with the medieval scrolls in particular striking a chord.
 These scrolls were reinterpreted via a print based on gothic scripts and illuminated manuscripts.

 Azzopardi’s perennial fabric partners were also on board for this project.
-The fabrics – opulent, unique, couture-level – are unmistakeably Camilleri Paris Mode.
+The fabrics – opulent, unique, couture-level – are unmistakeably Camilleri Paris Mode, also mainstays on the Malta culture scene.

 “This season, in particular, they went out of their way to source some of the most interesting and rare fabrics I needed for this collection – lots of heavily beaded laces that almost look deconstructed, devoré fabrics, and beautiful velvets.”